BlankParenthesis/PxlsNetworking/extensions/factions.md

 ## /factions
 ### GET
 Information on all factions.
-Returns an array of Faction objects.
+Returns a Paginated List of Faction objects.
 #### Errors
 | Response Code | Cause                                                      |
 |---------------|------------------------------------------------------------|